 Rushing excitedly to the side of the jetty, I spotted an enormous stingray swimming around the harbour just below me – and I mean huge.

-He’s wild so I can’t say if you’ll see him or when, but he appeared for us around 7pm.
+He’s wild, so I can’t say if you’ll see him or when, but he appeared for us around 7 pm.

 Find Swashbucklers at 23b Westhaven Drive.

-3. Try Auckland’s Most Innovative Ice Cream
+4. Try Auckland’s Most Innovative Ice Cream

-Hokey Pokey might be New Zealand’s most famous flavour of ice cream, but if you want its’ most incredible, you go to Giapo.
+Hokey Pokey might be New Zealand’s most famous flavour of ice cream, but if you want its most incredible, you go to Giapo.

-I mean come on, the man has made an add-on that makes your cone look like a squid!
+I mean, come on, the man has made an add-on that makes your cone look like a squid!

-Here’s my full review of Giapo which tells you everything to expect, but if you’ve got a sweet tooth – or an Instagram account – this has to be one of the most fun things to do in Auckland.
+Here’s my full review of Giapo, which tells you everything to expect, but if you’ve got a sweet tooth – or an Instagram account – this has to be one of the most fun things to do in Auckland.

-4. Visit an Island Full of Birds
+5. Visit an Island Full of Birds

 Tiri Tiri Matangi is an island 30km north-east of Auckland, and easily accessible by ferry from the harbour in town.
 The journey takes just 75 minutes.

-What makes this island so special is that all predators have been eradicated from it – leaving the bird population to flit about worry-free.
+What makes this island so special is that all predators have been eradicated from it, leaving the bird population to flit about worry-free.

-As such you’ll see all manner of beautiful New Zealand birds – potentially including Little Penguins, some inquisitive parrots and the fantastically noisy Tuis.
+As such, you’ll see all manner of beautiful New Zealand birds – potentially including Little Penguins, some inquisitive parrots and the fantastically noisy Tuis.

-6. Search for Elves in Albert Park
+7. Search for Elves in Albert Park

 Specifically, they’d frequent the trail of twisted trees that you find along the end of the park closest to Kitchener/Bowen Street.

-It just looks like something magical – especially as it’s also surrounded by ivy.
+It just looks like something magical, especially as it’s also surrounded by ivy.

-Who needs to schlep to Hobbiton to feel magical – get your best Lord of the Rings outfit on and frolick to your heart’s content.
+Who needs to schlep to Hobbiton to feel magical?
+Get your best Lord of the Rings outfit on and frolick to your heart’s content.

-7. Book a Mystery Picnic
+8. Book a Mystery Picnic

 Great for locals and tourists alike, Mystery Picnics are like a treasure hunt for food!

-You’re given a heap of clues to solve, each of which takes you to somewhere to pick up a piece of your picnic.
+You’re given a heap of clues to solve, each of which takes you somewhere to pick up a piece of your picnic.

-Your last clue is a pretty place to eat your picnic – which shouldn’t be hard in Auckland as it’s full of them.
+Your last clue is a pretty place to eat your picnic, which shouldn’t be hard in Auckland as it’s full of them.

 You can also book an option with wine if you want to make an afternoon of it!